The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Gap Theorem for -IETS via Zippered Rectangles

-In this section, we demonstrate that the technique we used in \cref{section: circle rotation} to prove \cref{theorem: three gap theorem} can be used to prove a generalization of the theorem for general intervals exchange maps.
-We introduce an elegant construction from \cite{Athreya2012-yw} and then proceed to our proof.
+In this section, we demonstrate that the technique used in \cref{section: the three gap theorem and zippered rectangles} to prove the Three Gap Theorem can be used to prove a generalization of the theorem for general intervals exchange transformations.